Kotti/Kotti/docs/developing/events.rst

   def all_events_handler(event):
       print event

-To subscribe only to specific event types supply the desired type as first argument to :class:`~kotti.events.subscribe`::
+To subscribe to a specific event type, supply the desired type as the first argument to :class:`~kotti.events.subscribe`::

   from kotti.events import ObjectInsert